What is a Building Permit?

 How long will it take to get a Building Permit?

-Most permits can be issued in 1-10 working days depending on the complexity of the project and completeness of the documents submitted.
+Most permits can be issued within 20 working days depending on the complexity of the project and completeness of the documents submitted and the number of current applications.

 What happens after I apply?